 One such artist (you may have heard of him) Andrew Wyeth, captures the feeling and look of Maine with ease.

 Midcoast Maine is Wyeth country, and those colors that inspired Andrew Wyeth and his son Jamie are around us every day.
-Less than 2 miles from Lydia’s house is the Olsen house where Christina’s World was painted in 1948 by Andrew Wyeth.
+Less than 2 miles from our house is the Olsen house where Christina’s World was painted in 1948 by Andrew Wyeth.
 It is one of the best known American paintings of the mid-twentieth century.

 This painting by Jamie Wyeth, Sea Pumpkin, shows the vibrant side of Wyeth colors.